Surrey Day 2026

 GOING UNDERGROUND FOR SURREY DAY

-One of our key themes for 2026 will be exploring ‘Underground Surrey’.
-From food and drink production, to wonderful places to visit both above and below ground - Surrey Day delves into the layers of soil, rock, and history that support and shape our county.
-There’s so much we don’t know about ‘what lies beneath’ and we can’t wait to find out more.
+One of the key themes for Surrey Day 2026 was exploring ‘Underground Surrey’.
+From fascinating places to visit to food and drink production, Surrey Day delved into the layers of soil, rock and history that support and shape the county.
+The theme encouraged people to discover “what lies beneath” and uncover some of Surrey’s lesser-known stories.

 HIDDEN TREASURES FOR SURREY DAY